 When you learn to accept unpleasant feelings and not to overreact to them you will feel a lot more control over your life.

-Please do not include confidential information in this message.
+Please do NOT include confidential information with this message.
 I have a duty to report any suspected risk of endangerment to self or others.